Ameba-AIoT/ameba-iot-docs/ameba/src/file_system/file_system.rst

      return;
    }

-The :func:`vfs_user_register()` API will mount VFS to the Flash by users' configuration.
+The :func:`vfs_user_register()` API will mount VFS to the Flash (or SD card, if supported) by users' configuration.
 If failed to mount, this API will check whether the Flash is clean (0xFF).
 And if the Flash is clean, it will program the Flash to initialize VFS.

 .. code-block:: c